-20.13.2.1 All raw data must be retained in the daily analysis folder, computer file (if appropriate), and/or run log.
+- 20.13.2.1 All raw data must be retained in the daily run sequence folder, computer file (if appropriate), and/or logbook.
 All criteria pertinent to the method must be recorded.
 The documentation is recorded at the time observations or calculations are made and must be signed or initialed/dated (month/day/year).
-It must be easily identifiable who performed which tasks if multiple people were involved.

-- 20.13.2.2 In general, concentration results are reported in milligrams per liter (mg/l) or micrograms per liter (μg/l) for liquids and milligrams per kilogram (mg/kg) or micrograms per kilogram (μg/kg) for solids.
+It must be easily identifiable who performed which tasks if multiple people were involved. - 20.13.2.2 In general, concentration results are reported in milligrams per liter (mg/l) or micrograms per liter (μg/l) for liquids and milligrams per kilogram (mg/kg) or micrograms per kilogram (μg/kg) for solids.
 The units "mg/l" and "mg/kg" are the same as "parts per million (ppm)".
 The units "μg/l" and "μg/kg" are the same as "parts per billion (ppb)."
 For values greater than 10,000 mg/l, results can be reported in percent, i.e., 10,000 mg/l = 1%. - Several environmental methods, such as color, turbidity, conductivity, use very specific, non-concentration units to report results (e.g., NTU, umhos/cm etc). - Occasionally, the client requests that results be reported in units which take into account the measured flow of water or air during the collection of the sample.
 When they provide this information, the calculations can be performed and reported. - 20.13.2.3 In reporting, the analyst or the instrument output records the raw data result using values of known certainty plus one uncertain digit.
 If final calculations are performed external to LIMS, the results should be entered in LIMS with at least three significant figures.
-In general, results are reported to 2 significant figures on the final report, with three for QC results to accommodate percent recoveries equal to or greater than 100%. - 20.13.2.4 For those methods or data that do not have an instrument printout or an instrumental output compatible with the LIMS System, the raw results, dilution factors, sample volumes, etc., are documented in a handwritten logbook, bench sheet, or log sheet.
-These sets of data are then entered directly into LIMS by the analyst, where the software calculates the final result for the analytical report.
+In general, client sample results are reported to 2 significant figures and QC samples are reported to 3 significant figures on the final report.

+- 20.13.2.4 For those methods that do not have an instrument printout or an instrumental output compatible with the LIMS System, the raw results and dilution factors are entered directly into LIMS by the analyst, and the software calculates the final result for the analytical report.
 LIMS has a defined significant figure criterion for each analyte. - 20.13.2.5 The laboratory strives to import data directly from instruments or calculation spreadsheets to ensure that the reported data are free from transcription and calculation errors.
 For those analyses with an instrumental output compatible with the LIMS, the raw results and dilution factors are transferred into LIMS electronically after reviewing the quantitation report, and removing unrequested or poor spectrally-matched compounds.
 The analyst prints a copy of what has been entered to check for errors.
-This printout and the instrument's printout of calibrations, concentrations, retention times, chromatograms, and mass spectra, if applicable, are retained with the data file. - 20.13.2.6 The electronic data files are stored in a monthly folder on the instrument computer or directly to the network Data folder.
-Files that are stored on the local computer hard drives are transferred to the network Data folder 6 nights a week.
-Data is deleted from the local hard drives after 100 days.
-The network Data folder is backed up to a Network Attached Storage (NAS) device, keeping 6 months worth of data on the Data folder.
-These backups are completed automatically through the use of a program created by the IT department.
+This printout and the instrument's printout of calibrations, concentrations, retention times, chromatograms, and mass spectra, if applicable, are retained with the data file.
+The data file is stored in a monthly folder on the instrument computer; periodically, this file is transferred to the server and, eventually, to a tape file.